Type 38 15 cm howitzer

-The Type 38 15 cm Howitzer (三八式十五糎榴弾砲, Sanhachi-shiki Jyūgo-senchi Ryūdanhō) was a 1905 German design that was purchased by the Empire of Japan as the standard heavy howitzer of the Imperial Japanese Army at the end of the Russo-Japanese War.
+The Type 38 15 cm Howitzer (三八式十五糎榴弾砲, Sanhachi-shiki Jyūgo-senchi Ryūdanhō) was a 1905 German Krupp L/12 howitzer design that was purchased by the Empire of Japan as the standard heavy howitzer of the Imperial Japanese Army at the end of the Russo-Japanese War.
 The Type 38 designation was given to this gun as it was accepted in the 38th year of Emperor Meiji's reign (1905).

 History and development

 As Japan's priority lay in her navy, the Imperial Army was given a back seat to new land warfare designs, as well as the raw material (steel) needed to build them.
 Thus, like the US who purchased French Renault tanks (Model 1917s) for its first tank units, the planners at the Imperial Japanese Army General Staff found it necessary to purchase artillery, and turned to Krupp in Germany.
-Initial units were imported, and then further production was made under license by the Army’s Osaka Arsenal starting in 1911.
+Initial units were imported, and then further production was made under license by the Army's Osaka Arsenal starting in 1911.

 After World War I, these weapons were considered largely obsolete and efforts were made to replace it with the Type 4 15 cm howitzer.
 However, it was still found in front line heavy artillery regiments.